Low-depth amplitude estimation via statistical eigengap estimation

-\paragraph{Amplitude estimation as eigengap estimation} Rather than estimating the desired amplitude via phase estimation, one can instead apply more resource-efficient eigengap estimation to extract the energy gap in the effective Hamiltonian.
-The main difference to conventional gap estimation is that we apply discrete time evolution $U_t:=Q^t $ where $t\in\mathbb{N} $ and that we measure two Pauli-like observables $O = \mathbb{I} - 2P$ and the observable corresponding to a shifted Loschmidt echo $O' = 2\ketbra{\psi}{\psi} - \mathbb{I}$. \begin{restatable}[Effective Hamiltonian eigengap estimation]{proposition}{eigap} Given the discrete time evolution operator $U_t := Q^t $ under the effective Hamiltonian $H_{\rm eff}$ from \cref{lemHam}, the expected value of the Pauli-like observable $O = \mathbb{I} - 2P$ yields the time-dependent expected value in \cref{eqEigengapEst}
+Rather than estimating the desired amplitude via phase estimation, one can instead apply more resource-efficient eigengap estimation to extract the energy gap in the effective Hamiltonian.
+The main difference to conventional gap estimation is that we apply discrete-time evolution $U_t:=Q^t $ where $t\in\mathbb{N}$ and that we measure two Pauli-like observables $O = \mathbb{I} - 2P$ and the observable corresponding to a shifted Loschmidt echo $O' = 2\ketbra{\psi}{\psi} - \mathbb{I}$. \begin{restatable}[Effective Hamiltonian eigengap estimation]{proposition}{eigap} Given the discrete-time evolution operator $U_t := Q^t $ under the effective Hamiltonian $H_{\rm eff}$ from \cref{lemHam}, the expected value of the Pauli-like observable $O = \mathbb{I} - 2P$ yields the time-dependent expected value in \cref{eqEigengapEst}

-which depends on the effective Hamiltonian's energy gap $\Delta_{\rm eff} =2 E_{\rm eff} = 4 \lambda = 4 \arcsin(\sqrt{a})$.
+which depends on the effective Hamiltonian's energy gap $\Delta_{\rm eff} =2 E_{\rm eff} = 4 \lambda = 4 \sin^{-1}(\sqrt{a})$.
 Alternatively, using the observable $O' = 2\ketbra{\psi}{\psi} - \mathbb{I}$, we obtain the time series